Activities for Infants and Toddlers

-This collection of activities is perfect for children as young as six months, to ages two or three.
+This collection of activities for infants and toddlers is perfect for children as young as six months and can be implemented for children up to ages two or three.
 Upon introducing a new game or activity, follow your child’s lead.
 Only continue the activity if your child seems excited and entertained.
 Otherwise, try another activity or give your child some quiet time until he seems ready for more.
 Pay attention to how your child reacts to certain activities.
 You will soon discover which games your baby prefers to play with you. [caption id=“attachment_130487” align=“aligncenter” width=“640”] Toddlers can be easily entertained![/caption]

 Activities for Babies